droosma/blog/content/post/exploring-opentelemetry/index.md

 ```

-Next, incorporate the following code into your `Program.cs`:
+Next, replace the code from `Program.cs` with the following:

 ```csharp
 using OpenTelemetry.Logs;